paul-hammant/tbd/content/game-changers/index.md

 There's a section in *Microsoft Secrets* dealing with Microsoft's per-developer workflow using Source Library Manager (SLM) on  a one-branch model (the book does not use the words trunk or branch).
 SLM (AKA "slime") - was an internal tool Microsoft used for source-control.
-That daily developer workflow with that was:
+The *daily* developer workflow with SLM was:

 1. checkout (update/pull/sync or checkout afresh)
 2. implement feature